 treesize

-Function specifying size of tree (number of terminal nodes) where first input is n sample size and second input is hcut.
+Function specifying upper bound for size of tree (number of terminal nodes) where first input is n sample size and second input is hcut.
 Can also be supplied as an integer value and defaults to an internal function if unspecified.
-If tune.treesize=TRUE, this is the maximum number of allowable splits.
-If tune.treesize=FALSE, this is the target number of tree splits.

 nodesize